Find A CSER: On-Campus

 Description

-If you are looking to serve in the local community by building homes for families in need, join the LU Habitat for Humanity!
+If you are looking to serve in the local community by building homes for families in need, join LU Habitat for Humanity!
 We have weekly meetings for fellowship and team building.
-We work numerous fundraisers on campus with Sodexo and primarily build on Saturdays.
+In addition to Habitat, we also have opportunities to serve with other local charities.
 Construction experience is not required – just a willing attitude!

 Before registering, you are required to reach out to the supervisor via the contact information above to confirm availability.